appsinacup/gamend_starter/README.md

 # Multi-node local deployment

-For multi-node deployment, you need Postgres, a scalable `app` service (Elixir nodes), and an `nginx` proxy that load-balances requests to the app replicas.
+For multi-node deployment, you need Postgres, Redis, a scalable `app` service (Elixir nodes), and an `nginx` proxy that load-balances requests to the app replicas.

 1. Configure `.env` file (copy `.env.example` to `.env`).